 That being said, there are still many ways you can generate profit while expanding your brand at the same time:

 No matter what your area of expertise is, you can teach it for money.
-Let’s keep building on the Photoshop expert example.
 Once you are confident of your abilities and establish a network and presence in the field, you can become the mentor in someone else’s personal brand.
-Give workshops on advanced Photoshop, or how to profit from it.

 Another profitable way to expand your personal brand is through webinars.
 Webinars are increasing in popularity in all fields, especially those related to tech.
 Of course you can’t get into the webinar scene until you first make a name for yourself as a web speaker.
 You can achieve this by co-hosting webinars with already established speakers and mentors.
 You need to engage with them and offer your services and value.
 It won’t be easy but, once you get your first webinar, it gets easier.